Enfield Shaker Village Walking Tour

 5

-This is an example of a Shaker “Great Barn,” huge dairy barns built in the 19th century using a drive-through design.
-Farm wagons and carts enter up a ramp at one end to the highest level of the barn.
-The hay is then pitched down to the next level, the haymow (storage).
-From there the hay is pitched to the cows on the next level below, and finally, trap doors allow the cow waste to be shoveled down to the manure pits on the lowest level.
-Cows’ stalls, food, and water were heated, which increased their milk production.
+The only remaining example of a Shaker four-level drive-through straight “Great Barn.”
+Hay wagons would enter through a ramp onto the upper floor of the barn and exit through a ramp at the rear (now missing).
+Shaker Brothers pitched the hay down to the next level (the haymow) for storage.
+From the haymow, hay was pitched to the cows on the level below, where trap doors allowed the cow’s waste to be shoveled down to the manure pits in the basement.
+The cows’ stalls, food, and water were heated, which increased their milk production.

 Learn More >